malekak44/doctors-portal-client/README.md

-It is a demo website created by react for doctors.
+It is a demo website created using react for doctors.